Culture & Traditions

 This event showcases our students' dramatic skills in performances of various forms, including monologues, movement pieces and short plays.

 Each year senior students fundraise and organize a trip with their senior teachers.
 These trips provide graduates with an opportunity to celebrate their final year at Linden while learning outside of the classroom.
-Recent trips include Cuba, Belize, and Trinidad.
+Recent trips include the Dominican Republic, Cuba, Belize, and Trinidad.